fthdgn/chrome_organize_windows_tabs/README.md

 Default extension icon action is "Merge windows and sort tabs".
 This can be changed from options page.

-By default the extension ignores pinned tabs and popup windows for merge and sort actions.
+By default the extension ignores pinned tabs, popup and app windows for merge and sort actions.
 These can be changed from options page.